 For Year 12 students, there are two options: the ‘Safety at Schoolies’ seminar or the ‘#Adulting’ seminar.
 The Safety at Schoolies seminar is only run in Term 3 and Term 4.

-State Government Funding is allowing us to offer significant subsidies to our program for SA schools.
+Encounter Youth is able to offer a significant discount to the cost of our program in partnership with the Department for Education for SA schools.
 We also offer our program nationally on a fee-for-service basis.
 Contact us today to receive a quote for your school.

 We see the best outcomes achieved when we are able to see students and parents or staff on the same day.
 Where this is not possible, we are able to run the seminars on different days for an additional cost.
 Contact us today to receive a quote for your school.